Beating the Harmonic lower bound for online bin packing: Weights

-\end{theorem} \begin{proof} Our goal is to upper bound $\A(\sigma)$ by the weights of the $\p_i$ items, which are the items in $\sigma'$.
-Let $P$ be the packing of $\sigma'$ induced by the packing of $\sigma$ that is output by $\A$ (Lemma \ref{lem:noincrease}).
-We will show that the number of bins in the packing $P$ is upper bounded by the first term in (\ref{eq:ub-eh}), with the additive constant $O(1)$ corresponding to the bins removed in post-processing.
+\end{theorem} \begin{proof} Our goal is to upper bound $\A(\sigma)$ by the weights of the items $\p_1,\dots,\p_n$, which are the items in $\sigma'$.
+We will show that the number of bins in the packing $P'$ is upper bounded by the first term in (\ref{eq:ub-eh}), with the additive constant $O(1)$ corresponding to the bins removed in post-processing.
 We follow the line of the corresponding proof in Seiden~\cite{Seiden02}.

-Let $\Tiny$ be the total size of the items of type $\NrTypes+1$ in $\sigma'$.
-Let $\UnmixedRed$ be the number of unmixed red bins in $P$.
-Let $B_i$ and $R_i$ be the number of bins in $P$ containing blue items of class $i$, and red items of class $i$, respectively.
-Note that this means that some bins are counted twice.
+Let $\Tiny$ be the total size of the items of type $\rTypes$ in $\sigma'$.
+Let $\UnmixedRed$ be the number of unmixed red bins in $P'$.
+Let $B_i$ and $R_i$ be the number of bins in $P'$ containing blue items of class $i$ and type less than $N$, and red items of class $i$, respectively.
+Note that this means that mixed bins are counted twice.